mikke89/RmlUiDoc/pages/cpp_manual/hidden_elements.md

 parent: cpp_manual
 ---

-{{page.lib_name}} distinguishes between normal elements that are part of the DOM and visible to all subsystems, and hidden (or non-DOM) elements that (by default) can only be found if explicitly asked for.
+RmlUi distinguishes between normal elements that are part of the DOM and visible to all subsystems, and hidden (or non-DOM) elements that (by default) can only be found if explicitly asked for.
 Hidden elements are typically used by custom elements; for example, the [drop-down select element](controls/form.html#drop-down-select-box) in the Controls plugin creates hidden elements for its arrow button, the value field and the selection box.

 ### Differences in hidden elements

-The subsystems of {{page.lib_name}} that ignore hidden elements are:
+The subsystems of RmlUi that ignore hidden elements are:

 * Automatic layout.
 * RML serialisation; ie, `GetInnerRML()` will not generate RML for hidden elements.